Taking photos of small critters in the dark

 This Huntsman Spider provided some attractive close-up detail, even when working outside in the middle of the night.
 When I took another photo just after this one though, I discovered that the spider had moved somewhere else while my torch was off.
 Yep, thankfully I’ve been able to get over my fear of Huntsmans.

 Yes, I’m sure you’ve already figured out the little problem with this method.
-That’s right — during the brief moment when your torch is turned off and you can’t see a damned thing, your subject can move.
+That’s right — during the brief moment when your torch is turned off and you can’t see a damned thing, your subject might move.

 On a few occasions I’ve been lying on the ground in the dark with my camera and my nose inches from a giant spider.
 I turn off my torch, take the shot and when I look at the preview of the image on my camera I realise I’ve photographed a patch of empty ground.
 That leads to some interesting speculation about where the spider moved to while the torch was off, and I can tell you right now: the bigger the spider the more interesting the speculation.
 So I would definitely not recommend this method for photographing creatures that are actually dangerous!